-- a.
+a.
 Serving as the liaison between the Board of Trustees and The New Physician.
-Members of the Board must each submit a written report to the Communications & Liaisons Committee by the November Board of Trustees meeting that contains updates on TNP, concerns regarding student involvement, and any other issues that need to be addressed by C&L and the Board of Trustees.
-(2005) - b.
+Members of the Advisory Board must each submit a written report to the Board of Trustees by the Fall Board of Trustees meeting that contains updates on TNP, concerns regarding student involvement, and any other issues that need to be addressed by the Board of Trustees.
+(2005)

+- b.
 Bringing up issues of concern to the EAB on behalf of AMSA members.
-In this regard, members of the Editorial Advisory Board must attend the annual planning meeting of the TNP staff and the student office staff.
+In this regard, members of the Editorial Advisory Board must attend the annual planning meeting of the TNP staff and the Student Office Fellow.
 (2005) - c.
 Improving communication of AMSA's priorities through TNP.
 (2005) - d.
 Working with the Student Editor to seek out students with journalistic skills who are interested in writing for TNP and who are interested in sharing their experiences and perspectives.
 (2005) - e.
 Providing input to the Executive Editor as to the long-range goals, content, and direction of TNP. - f.
 Ensuring that advertisements in The New Physician are in keeping with the advertising guidelines in the Internal Affairs.